Adiabatic response for Lindblad dynamics: Response of fluxes

 For the second part observe that the equation $-i[G,P] = \dot P$ implies

 Hence

 where the first line is a readily checked identity. \end{proof}

-\begin{rem} More details about the dephasing case are in Appendix~A. In particular, we give a formula for response when $\sigma(\phi)$ is not the integral of parallel transport. \end{rem}
+\begin{rem} More details about the dephasing case are in Appendix~\ref{appendix:a} where a formula for response when $\sigma(\phi)$ is not the integral of parallel transport is given. \end{rem}

-In the case that $[G_\mu,G_\nu]$ is proportional to the identity, the transport coefficients are purely geometric and independent of the dynamics.
-An example of this kind is the Hall conductance on a torus$^{4}$.
+In may happen that $[G_\mu,G_\nu]$ is proportional to the identity.
+The transport coefficients are then purely geometric and independent of the dynamics.
+An example is the Hall mobility: \begin{exa}[Hall mobility] The {\em Landau Lindbladian}, (see Eqs.~(\ref{landau}) and (\ref{bath}) of Appendix \ref{sec:BCurrents}) is a model of a quantum particle in two dimensions, moving under the influence of a uniform, perpendicular, magnetic field, $B$, in contact with a thermal bath.
+The corresponding controlled Lindbladian is the iso-spectral family generated by

-\begin{exa}[Hall conductance] Consider the iso-spectral family of Landau Lindbladians, $\{H(\phi),\Gamma_\pm(\phi)\}$ of Prop.~\ref{IsoLandau}, with $B=2 \pi$ so $ [D,D^*] = 4 \pi. $ By considering the Hilbert space of quasi-periodic functions

-one gets an iso-spectral family of Landau Lindbladians on the unit torus.
-(The space is invariant under the action of $U_\phi$).
-Their stationary state is the thermal state with $4\pi\beta=\log\gamma_-/\gamma_+$.
-By Eq.~(\ref{fluxes}) changing the controls $(\phi_1,\phi_2)$ may be interpreted as changing the two Aharonov-Bohm fluxes threading the two ``holes'' of the torus, Fig. \ref{fig:torus}.
-The response coefficients have the meaning of conductances.
-By the first part of Theorem~\ref{thm:LieResponse} \be F_{\mu\nu}= 2\pi \e_{\mu\nu} \ee independent of $\gamma_\pm$.
-(The insensitivity of the Hall conductance to temperature is a pathology of the model.)
-In the units we use $2\pi$ is the quantum unit of conductance.